Skip to main content

 • Family doctors: 7.0

-Question 6: Potential Uses for the Medical Device When asked about potential uses for the medical device, practitioners identified multiple applications:
+When asked about potential uses for the device, practitioners identified multiple applications:

-• Diagnosis support in remote consultations and video calls (most common, mentioned 12 times)
+• Diagnosis support in remote consultations and video calls (most common, mentioned 12 times).

-• Automatic referrals to dermatology (8 respondents)
+• Automatic referrals to dermatology (8 respondents).

-• Remote follow-up of previously diagnosed patients (8 respondents)
+• Remote follow-up of previously diagnosed patients (8 respondents).

-• Diagnosis support in in-person consultations (7 respondents)
+• Diagnosis support in in-person consultations (7 respondents).

-• Automatic triage of patients (7 respondents)
+• Automatic triage of patients (7 respondents).

-Question 7: Design and Usability of the Device The design and usability of the device received an average score of 8.0 out of 10, with strong consensus among all respondents giving it the same or very similar ratings (all between 7.5-8.5).
+The design and usability of the device received an average score of 8.0 out of 10, with strong consensus among respondents (all ratings between 7.5 and 8.5).
 This indicates strong satisfaction with the user interface, navigation, and overall user experience of the device.

 Adverse Events and Adverse Reactions to the Product